Professor Michael Hauskeller

 With this pretty vague and hardly conscious end in mind, I did some work on atmospheres (the way we find ourselves in different perceptual environments), the foundations of morality (which are aesthetic, perception-based, not reason-based), the history of ethics (from which I learned that the ethical realm is far more diverse and complex than the question that many bioethicists seem to be obsessed with suggests, namely what is morally permissible and what not), the philosophy of beauty and the philosophy of art (the latter mostly because I was asked to do so by someone who mistook my interest in the notion of beauty for an interest in art), and various philosophers whose work resonated with my own preoccupations (e.g. A.N.
 Whitehead, Schopenhauer, and Albert Schweitzer).

 If you fancy reading any of my papers, you may want to visit the following website, where many of them can be accessed online: http://exeter.academia.edu/MichaelHauskeller.
-I also have a blog called "Philosophical Reflections" which can be found here: http://hauskeller.blogspot.co.uk.
+I also have a (recently a bit neglected) blog called "Philosophical Reflections" which can be found here: http://hauskeller.blogspot.co.uk.